Aristotle-Metadata-Enterprises/aristotle-tooltip/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/npm/aristotle-tooltip@1/dist/aristotle-tooltip.js"></script>
 ```
 Place them at the very bottom of the `<body>`.
-They must be placed before your own own scripts, because of how the underlying Tippy.js library adds the tooltips.
+They must be placed before your own scripts, because of how the underlying Tippy.js library adds the tooltips.

 ### Usage
 To add a tooltip for a piece of content on your webpage